sebhildebrandt/systeminformation/README.md

 mio downloads overall.
 Top 5 NPM ranking for backend packages.
 Thank you to all who contributed to this project!

-> **Upcoming Version 6** ⭐️⭐️⭐️
+> **Version 6** beta just released ⭐️⭐️⭐️
 >
+> 🏆🏆🏆 We're proud to have just released the first beta of the new version 6 of systeminformation.
-> The upcoming version 6 of this package (written completely in TypeScript) will
+> Version 6 of this package (written completely in TypeScript) is
-> come with a lot of new features and improvements.
-I also cleaned up the API so
+> comming with a lot of new features and improvements.
+We also cleaned up the API so
 > there will also be some breaking changes.
-I will release the first beta soon.
+>
+> **Thanks to everyone testing this new version!**

 ## Please support this project ... ☕️